 TaylorMade MG2 Wedge

-Our final choice for the best golf wedges for mid handicappers list is the TaylorMade MG2.
+Our final choice on the list is the TaylorMade MG2 Wedge.
 This club offers a thick-thin design from the upper to the lower section of the club.
 The low CG also creates precise flight with improved feel and response.

 click to see more